How To Live A Life Of Travel (and Create Amazing Memories)

 1. Make it a working holiday

-Ain’t nothing going to come to you unless you work hard for it.
-Glinda the Good Witch is a fantasy.
-If we have disappointed you, I’m sorry, you are probably reading the wrong post and were hoping I was going to say we were rich, because then you’d have a good excuse to not follow your heart.
+If I have disappointed you, I’m sorry, you are probably reading the wrong post and were hoping I was going to say we were rich travel bloggers, because then you’d have a good excuse to not follow your heart.

-The best way to do this is to live and work in expensive countries.
-Better to spend the local currency and save your own money for other adventures.
+It’s better to spend the local currency and save your own money for other adventures.
 I never could have travelled the UK and Europe on the Aussie dollar, so I lived in an apartment in London with many other travelers and earned pounds to travel on instead.

-Craig and I have followed the working holiday through 5 countries since 97.
+Craig and I have followed the working holiday through 5 countries since 1997.
 Some of our richest travel memories come from the experiences we had living in another culture.
 It is by far the best strategy to have a life of travel.

 2. Travel long-term in affordable places

 Choose the countries that are cheap to travel to for the long-term.
 Our long-term trips have taken us through South East Asia and Africa – countries where the budget conscious could get by on $30-$50 a day or even less.
-I’ts much easier to afford than places in Europe or Australia.

-Travel in cheaper countries means you can do more and travel for longer.
+Traveling in cheaper countries means you can do more and travel for longer.

 3. Make smart spending decisions

-It’s all about how you choose to spend your money.
-Is that luxury 5 star accommodation really worth it, especially if you are out exploring from sunrise to twinkling stars?
-Can you go the comfy 3 star hotel and have a little extra cash for the fun stuff?
+Is that luxury 5-star vacation rental really worth it?
+Especially if you are out exploring from sunrise to twinkling stars?
+Can you go the comfy 3-star hotel and have a little extra cash for the fun stuff?

 Do you need to eat in a restaurant for three meals a day or can you cook your own breakfast and settle for a picnic lunch?